robbanw/PedestrianSimulator/README.md

 * Schedule system which determines when a pedestrian should enter and exit the map as well as type-specific activities.
 * Needs system which determines where a pedestrian should head (during non-scheduled time).
 * Ability to fast-forward through the simulation.
-* Sleek UI which allows the user to control the simulator at ease.
+* Sleek GUI which allows the user to control the simulator at ease.
 * Toggleable target lines (will show where pedestrians are currently heading).
 * Cost filter - shows the path cost of the various map components (used in the pedestrians pathfinding).
 * Heat filter - shows how crowded the different areas of the map are.